WGTL: Martin

-On the TV sitcom Martin (1992-1997), a fictional Michigan radio station with the same name was Martin's job and mentioned recurringly from the start of Martin until the season 2 finale episode, "Martin's on the Move," in which everyone at the station is fired due to the station being sold to a country station called WEHA (coincidentally 2 years before the real WZUP changed to Country Bear.)
+On the TV sitcom Martin (1992–1997), a fictional Michigan radio station with the same name was Martin Payne's job and mentioned recurringly from the start of Martin until the season 2 finale episode, "Martin's on the Move", when the station gets sold to a country station called WEHA (coincidentally two years before the real WZUP changed to Country Bear.)
+Martin attempts to adapt to the new change to keep his job before quitting.